Chapter 16 Cross-validation

 Sivula, Magnusson, and Vehtari (2020) analyzed the behavior of the uncertainty estimate of the \(elpd\) in typical situations.
 Although they focus on LOO-CV, the consequences are the same for K-fold-CV (and cross-validation in a non-Bayesian context).
 Sivula, Magnusson, and Vehtari (2020) identified three cases where the uncertainty estimates can perform badly:

-When the models make similar predictions (as it is the case with nested models that we saw in earlier model comparisons) and when there is not much difference in the predictive performance of the models, the uncertainty estimates will behave badly.
+When the models make similar predictions (as it is the case with nested models in earlier model comparisons), and when there is not much difference in the predictive performance of the models, the uncertainty estimates will behave badly.
 In these situations, cross-validation is not very useful for separating very small effect sizes from zero effect sizes.
-In addition, small differences in the predictive performance cannot reliably be detected by cross-validation if the number of observations is small (say, around 100 observations).
+In addition, small differences in the predictive performance cannot reliably be detected by cross-validation if the number of observations is small.
 However, if the predictions are very similar, Sivula, Magnusson, and Vehtari (2020) show that the same problems persist even with a larger data set.

-One of the issues that cross-validation methods face when they are used to compare nested models lies in the way that the exact \(elpd\) is approximated: In cross-validation approximations, out-of-sample observations are used, which are not part of the model that that was fit.
-Every time we evaluate the predictive accuracy of an observation, we ignore modeling assumptions.
+One of the issues that cross-validation methods face when they are used to compare nested models lies in the way that the exact \(elpd\) is approximated: In cross-validation approximations, out-of-sample observations are used, which are not part of the model that was fit.
+Every time the predictive accuracy of an observation is evaluated, modeling assumptions are ignored.
 One of the weaknesses of cross-validation is the high variance in the approximation of the integral over the unknown true data distribution, \(p_t\) (Vehtari and Ojanen 2012, sec.
 4).

 Cross-validation methods are sometimes criticized because when a lot of data are available, they will give undue preference to the complex model in comparison to a true simpler model (Gronau and Wagenmakers 2018).
-This might be true for toy examples where we can have unlimited observations and we compare a “wrong” model with the true model.46 However, the problems that we face in practice are often very different: This is because the true model is unknown and very likely not under consideration in our comparison (see Navarro 2019).
-In our experience, we are very far from the asymptotic behavior of cross-validation whereby it gives undue preference to a more complex model in comparison to a true simpler model.
+This might be true for toy examples using simulated data, where it is possible to obtain essentially unlimited observations, and where a model that is known to be wrong is compared with the true model.56 However, the problems that occur in practice are often very different: This is because the true model is unknown and very likely not even under consideration in the model comparison (see Navarro 2019).
+In our experience, in practical settings we are very far from the asymptotic behavior of cross-validation whereby it gives undue preference to a more complex model in comparison to a true simpler model.
 The main weakness of cross-validation lies in its lack of assumptions, which prevents it from selecting a more complex model rather than a simple one when there is only a modest gain in predictions (Vehtari, Simpson, et al. 2019).

 An alternative to the cross-validation approach discussed here for nested models is the projection predictive method (Piironen, Paasiniemi, and Vehtari 2020).
 However, this approach (which is less general since it is valid only for generalized linear models) has a somewhat different objective.
 In the projection predictive method, we first build the most complete predictive model, the reference model, and then we look for a simpler model that gives as similar predictions as the reference model.
 The idea is that for a given complexity (number of predictors), the model with the smallest predictive discrepancy to the reference model should be selected.
 See https://github.com/stan-dev/projpred for an implementation of this approach.
 Thus this approach focuses on model simplification rather than on model comparison.